 Common Terms Used to Describe Tides

-Semi-Diurnal – An area that has two high and two low tides every day.
+- Semi-Diurnal – An area with two high and two low tides daily.